 So if you are mostly convinced that a BAM is the system your company needs this 2019, we give you the best 10 Brand Asset Management software options for every type of business:

 Bynder is probably the most popular BAM system in the market, and there are powerful reasons for that: the design is very intuitive and user-friendly, you can design the Brand Asset Management structure that better adapts your company’s needs, it can be used in any industry field and offers a great customer service (which is a crucial point and a rare extra feature in lots of software companies, that usually give few attention hours at a high rate).

-It includes the basic BAM features (although it lacks Fulfillment Distribution), and DAM capabilities, with some extra functionalities like Digital Rights and MRM management.
+It includes the basic BAM features (although it lacks Fulfillment Distribution), and DAM (Digital Asset Management) capabilities, with some extra functionalities like Digital Rights and MRM management.
 Just remember that this is one of the most expensive options for a BAM software, and that it is not 100% customizable yet.

 Brand24 is a BAM most aimed to improve a company’s social media impact through brand image, as it connects with your social media platforms and sends notifications about mentions of your brand, which is very useful to quickly respond to influencer mentions and user complaints.
 That being said, the software can be a bit limited for BAM purposes, as its main feature is Project Management but lacks important features like Asset Management or Artwork Management.
 It also works on a mobile version and includes training for their customers.